GourangiChaturvedi/Intro-to-VR-Development/README.md

 This section showcases the final 3D scene built during the concluding phase of the workshop.

 ### 📝 Project Description
-I designed a "A Coffe Shop Scene" focused on clean geometry and realistic lighting.
+I designed a "A Coffee Shop Scene" focused on clean geometry and realistic lighting.
 The goal was to create an asset that feels optimized for a VR space.

 ### 💡 Learning Experience
 * **Tool Mastery:** Gained confidence in Blender’s shortcut-heavy workflow.